venkataravuri/ai-ml-notes/docs/machine-learning.md

 ## Concepts - Statistics & Linear Algebra

+probability in order to convey our predictive insights with certain degree of certainty.

 ## Probability Distribution

 **Probability** is the chance of event occurring success(1) or failure(0).